Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs Web Course (Introductory Web Course)

 - WIPA/POD project staff that plan to pursue CWIC certification, and would like to come to the initial training with a basic knowledge of the topics to be covered, and of their job requirements.

 Lesson 1 discusses the problem of unemployment among Social Security disability beneficiaries and describes the national WIPA initiative as part of the solution to this problem.
-Information will be provided on the Ticket to Work program, the key components of the WIPA program, the role of CWICs as part of the employment support team.
-Information is also provided on how participants can work with WIPA projects to support their shared goals.
+We provide information on the Ticket to Work program, the key components of the WIPA program, the role of CWICs as part of the employment support team.
+We also provide information on how participants can work with WIPA projects to support their shared goals.

-Lesson 2 provides an introduction to Social Security disability benefit programs including an overview of the eligibility criteria for both Title II disability and SSI benefits and will describe Social Security's definition of disability and the disability determination process.
+Lesson 2 introduces Social Security disability benefit programs including an overview of the eligibility criteria for both Title II disability and SSI benefits and will describe Social Security's definition of disability and the disability determination process.
 Course content also covers the basic program concepts that distinguish Title II disability benefits from SSI and how these benefits interact for concurrent beneficiaries.

 Lesson 3 provides an overview of the Title II disability benefits (SSDI, CDB and DWB) and explains how paid employment affects these benefits.
 Course content covers the factors Social Security considers during Substantial Gainful Activity (SGA) determinations and describes work incentives that apply in the Title II disability program.
 This lesson also covers how the Extended Period of Medicare Coverage allows beneficiaries to retain Medicare if cash payments stop due to work.